 - evaluate opportunities for establishing a Scientific Board and Study Groups among Club members;

 - exclude from the Club of Bologna any Member whose contribution over the prior meetings has not been meaningful or significant to the Club, as determined in the sole discretion of the Management Committee;

 - consider any needed revision of the present Internal Rules.

 ART.
 11 The President of the Club of Bologna is chosen and appointed among the members of the Management Committee by FederUnacoma.

 The regular term of the President is four years, with the possibility of a second term.

-The President designates the Secretary General, who should have competences on international agricultural machinery, informs the Management Committee.
+The President designates the Secretary General, who must have competences on international agricultural machinery, and informs the Management Committee.

 ART.
 12 The working sessions of the Club of Bologna can be defined as follows:

 - plenary: those which concern all Club Members and any other experts (guests) that can be considered profitable for the discussion of the subject;